edegan-furb/Entra21-Node/README.md

 <table>
 <tr>
 <td>
-"This project involves developing an API using Firebase, focused on implementing CRUD (Create, Read, Update, Delete) operations for managing products, categories, entries, and exits.
+This project involves developing an API using Firebase, focused on implementing CRUD (Create, Read, Update, Delete) operations for managing products, categories, entries, and exits.
 The aim is to create a system that allows for data manipulation and retrieval.
-The project will leverage Firebase's capabilities."
+The project will leverage Firebase's capabilities.
 </td>
 </tr>
 </table>